 The researchers presented their findings at the American Heart Association’s Scientific Sessions 2012.
-The GM tomato produces 6F, a small peptide that mimics the action of ApoA-1, the chief protein in high density lipoprotein (HDL).
-They used this in mice that that were unable to remove low density lipoprotein and fed them a high-fat diet.
+The GM tomato produces 6F, a small peptide that mimics the action of ApoA-1, the chief protein in high-density lipoprotein (HDL).
+They used this in mice that were unable to remove low-density lipoprotein and fed them a high-fat diet.

 With 2.2% of the rodent’s diet comprised of the GM tomato, the researchers found that the mice had lower levels of blood inflammation, higher activity of the anti-oxidant enzyme paraoxonase, boosted levels of high-density lipoproteins, decreased lysophosphatidic acid and less atherosclerotic plaque.

 “To our knowledge, this is the first example of a drug with these properties that has been produced in an edible plant and is biologically active when fed without any isolation or purification of the drug,” said senior study author Dr. Alan M. Fogelman.

 Who are the “RESEARCHERS” And how were they able to see the long term effects of consuming GMO tomatoes?
 Who paid for the research?

 Here is what I found, thanks.

 Senior Author: Alan M. Fogelman, M.D., senior author of the study and executive chair of the Department of Medicine and director of the Atherosclerosis Research Unit in the David Geffen School of Medicine at UCLA.